E4S-Project/e4s-alc/docs/basics/getting_started.rst

 Workflow Stages
 ---------------

 The sequential structure of the Dockerfile is crucial, as each stage is dependent on the one preceding it.
 For example, if the Base Stage specifies ``rockylinux:9`` instead of ``ubuntu:22.04``, the System Stage would utilize the package manager ``yum`` instead of ``apt``.
 This structure provides a maintaining dynamic functionality that ``e4s-alc`` adapts based on the input parameters.

+``e4s-alc`` also provides options for running commands before and after each stage.
+This makes workflow customization simple for build complex systems.

 ~~~~~~~~~~
 Base Stage